How many people say, ‘I couldn’t possibly teach maths for teenagers. I never understood algebra or geometry myself at school…‘?

 No drill and busywork

-Do children need continual drill in order to learn?
+Do children need drill in order to learn?
 No. Extensive drill does nothing, other than making students angry and bored.
 Nobody ever learned from busywork.
 If your child understands a mathematical concept, he can work one or two examples to show that he understands.
-If he gets them wrong, he needs to look back at the teaching material, or find another book that explains in a way he understands, or re-think his strategy.
+If he gets them wrong, he needs to look back at the teaching material, or find another book that explains better, or re-think his strategy.
 Then perhaps he can try a couple more examples.

-So… your teen will not necessarily learn maths if he goes to school, and he may – if he doesn’t have much aptitude for the subject – learn to dislike and avoid it.
-If he isn’t learning from one method, try another, or put it aside for a while.
-Browse your library for interesting books that cover different angles of maths.
-Perhaps you would enjoy puzzle books, or high level model-building.
+So… browse your library for interesting books that cover different angles of maths for teenagers, or indeed for adults.
+Perhaps your teen would enjoy puzzle books, or high level model-building.
 Or take a programming course.
 Or look at maths in music and art.
 All education should be fulfilling and worthwhile, and also enjoyable, fitting in with the child’s interests and motivation, as well as his abilities and aptitudes.

 If all else fails, but your teenager needs maths skills for his future career – or perhaps a qualification in maths in order to go to the college of his choice – he can learn what he needs when he’s older.
 He can take an adult education course when he’s 16 or 18, do an extensive ‘maths skills’ class with other people who find it difficult, and probably learn more than he would have learned in several years at high school anyway.